AlainParadis/designschool/_topics/double-exposure-effect.md

   ### How to Get an "A"

-  You want to work in a non-destrcutive manner, so do stuff like:
+  You want to work in a non-destructive manner, so do stuff like:

     * Maintain all of your layers.
 Don't flatten.
     * Name all of your layers.